 - 4′ of hose (mine) and Ball Lock Disconnect (here) or here *

-*or buy as a package with/without a tank here
+*or buy as a kit without a tank here

-Fill your bottle 3/4 full and squeeze out the excess air and seal the carbonation cap.
+Fill your bottle 3/4 full (I use tap water) and squeeze out the excess air and seal with the carbonation cap.
 Chill well in the fridge as water (or other juice) accepts carbonation better when very cold.
-I have read that you can partially freeze as well.
-I have found fridge cold is enough for me.
+I have read that you can partially freeze the bottle as well, but the fridge cold is enough for me, & I carbonate a few liters of water every day.

 Open Main Valve on top of tank